 What is sales prospecting?

-Put simply, sales prospecting is the act of reaching out to interested contacts from a list of leads in search of prospective customers.
+Put simply, sales prospecting is the act of reaching out to interested contacts from a list of leads to find prospective customers.

 The sales team manages sales prospecting.
 It’s the process that comes after lead generation and involves a one-to-one approach.